What 95% Of Beginner Traders Have in Common

-The most common mistakes of novice traders may include the following:
+The most common mistakes of novice traders may be the following:

 - ignoring risk and money management rules;